-IcedID is a banking Trojan type malware which allows attackers to utilize it to steal banking credentials of the victims.
-IcedID aka BokBot mainly targets businesses and steals payment information, it also acts as a loader and can deliver another viruses or download additional modules.
+IcedID is a banking Trojan type malware that allows attackers to utilize it to steal banking credentials of the victims.
+IcedID aka BokBot mainly targets businesses and steals payment information, it also acts as a loader and can deliver other viruses or download additional modules.

 General description of IcedID malware

 It is thought that IcedID is being operated by a group of threat actors with connections to Eastern European cyber-bands.
 In addition, criminals behind IcedID are known to collaborate with creators or distributors of Emotet and TrickBot.

 IcedID attacks are targeted mostly at banks in North America and a few select banking organizations in the United Kingdom.
 This malware targets mostly corporate bank accounts, payment card providers, mobile services providers, payroll, webmail, and e-commerce sites.
 We were not able to find any information about attacks directed at private users at this point.

 However, this very well might change at some point in the future as evidence suggests that the criminals behind IcedID are preparing new and, possibly, bigger campaigns.
 There have appeared several removal tools, so it's no wonder hackers try to level the game up.
 As a matter of fact, network propagation functionality was added to this malware, giving it the ability to move across various endpoints.